-Simple, creamy and beautiful, learning how to make a smoothie bowl requires colour theory, a thick creamy smoothie base and delicious and delicate toppings.
-Packed with nutrients from the Joyya ultrafiltered milk, oats, ginger and fruit, these smoothies will surely keep you full long after breakfast.
+Simple and beautiful, our Fruit and Seed Smoothie Bowl is a thick and creamy smoothie base with delicious and delicate toppings.
+Packed with nutrients from milk, oats, ginger and fruit, these smoothies will surely keep you full long after breakfast.

 Decide Your Base Colour: